AI-READI/cds-specification/docs/docs/overview.md

 ---
 lang: en-US
 title: Overview
-description: Overview of how to use Dairdataihub documentation
+description: Overview of how to use fairdataihub documentation
 ---

 # Overview

 This documentation is a central repository for storing Fair Data Innovations Hub project documentation.
-It is intended to be used by the Fair Data Innovations Hub team for getting instructions on running, building, and releasing our projects.
-It also provides the conventions the team should be using while working on Fair Data Innovations Hub projects.
+It is intended to be used by the developer team for getting instructions on running, building, and releasing our projects.
+It also provides the conventions the team should be using while working on our projects.

 ## Using the documentation